Hazard Insurance: A Complete Guide For Homeowners

 The term “escrow” refers to an account used to pay real estate taxes, mortgage insurance (if applicable) and homeowners insurance that is split into monthly installments and included in a client’s mortgage payments along with principal and interest.

 Mortgage lenders may automatically add an escrow account to their policies or give clients the option to use an escrow account.

 The advantage of an escrow account is that your home insurance premium payments are split across the span of 12 months, potentially making it easier for you to afford the comprehensive coverage you need to protect your home.
 The amount is calculated on a yearly basis according to the actual amount of the insurance premiums.
 Since the premiums fluctuate, the amount has to be recalculated every year.

 Below, we answer some of the most frequently asked questions about hazard insurance.

 Insurance rates regularly increase to keep up with inflation in order to cover the cost of repairing your home.
 Your rates may also go up after an insurance inspection that may determine your home needs upgrades.
-If your neighborhood has felt the effects of climate change-driven intensified storms and fires, your hazard insurance premiums may increase to cover the rising costs of repair.
+If your neighborhood has felt the effects of climate change-driven storms and fires, your hazard insurance premiums may increase to cover the rising costs of repair.